david-hernandez/docksal-katacoda/composer/03-Require.md

 in a web or document root directory.
 We'll get to that later, and you can see why Drupal isn't a straightforward use-case, but let's look at the json file.

+>Remember, your version numbers may vary depending on what versions have currently been released.

 ```$xslt
 {
     "name": "david-hernandez/composer-tutorial",